-58 If any of the owners or occupiers of lands affected by such Power to owners railway shall consider the accommodation works made by the said of land to make lessees, or directed by such Justices to be made by the said lessees, additional accommodation works. insufficient for the commodious use of their respective lands, it shall be lawful for any such owner or occupier at any time, at his own expense, to make such further works for that purpose as he shall think necessary, and as shall be agreed to by the said lessees, or in case of difference as shall be authorised by Two Justices of the Peace.
+Power to owners of land to make additional accommodation works.
+58 If any of the owners or occupiers of lands affected by such railway shall consider the accommodation works made by the said lessees, or directed by such Justices to be made by the said lessees, insufficient for the commodious use of their respective lands, it shall be lawful for any such owner or occupier at any time, at his own expense, to make such further works for that purpose as he shall think necessary, and as shall be agreed to by the said lessees, or in case of difference as shall be authorised by Two Justices of the Peace.